 Decide what tenants you are going to accept

-Will you allow children, pets and smokers in your property?
+Will you allow tenants with children, pets or who are smokers to rent your property?

 Will you allow those on benefits to rent your property?